briviaallan/sort_me_baby/README.md

 # sort_me_baby
-An auto file sorting script for linux based systems and Windows PC
+An auto file sorting script for windows & linux systems

 ### How to Use the Media Sorting Script: